- Manuscripts should be typed on A4 size papers marked in 21 x 29,7 cm area.

 - Title: It should be written in Turkish and English.
 Font size must be 14 pt as a bold for first title.
 In the second title, font size must be 12 pt as an italic.
 The title must be appropriate to the text.

 - Abstract:It should be written in Turkish and English no longer than 200 words, 10 pt, Italic.
 Abstract should be written in a border.
 If manuscript is written in a foreign language, must include Turkish abstract.
 In addition, the abstract should be written in subheadings as objective, material and method, result and discussion within itself.

-- Keywords:Up to 5 key words should be provided in alfabetic and italic at the end of the abstract.
+- Keywords:Up to 5 key words should be provided in alphabetic and italic at the end of the abstract.

 - Introduction:It should contain a clear statement of the aim and novelty of the study.

-- Material and Method: It should be described in sufficient detail to allow other works to dublicate the study.
-If animals are used, authors must indicate that approvals of the relevant regulatory authorities or local ethical commitees were obtained and that appropriate regulatory or local ethical commitee approvals were obtained and that informed consent was documented.
+- Material and Method: It should be described in sufficient detail to allow other works to duplicate the study.
+If animals are used, authors must indicate that approvals of the relevant regulatory authorities or local ethical committees were obtained and that appropriate regulatory or local ethical committee approvals were obtained and that informed consent was documented.

 - Result and Discussion: The results must be clearly and concisely described with the help of appropriate illustrative material.
 The discussion should deal with the interpretation of the results.

 - Acknowledgement: If necessary, this section should be given at the end of the text, before references.

 i.
 Article: Reference to a journal publication (journal names in full, not abbreviated)